American Musical and Dramatic Academy: History

 In 2003 the school expanded west by opening AMDA Los Angeles in the Vine Tower Building.
-AMDA is a Bachelor of Fine Arts (BFA) granting performing arts college with campuses in both New York and Los Angeles.

 Campuses

 The New York City campus is located on the Upper West Side of Manhattan.
 The principal facility is located at 211 West 61st Street, directly behind Lincoln Center.
-The other half of the campus is located at the Ansonia building, on West 73rd Street.
+The other half of the campus is located at the Ansonia building on West 73rd Street.

-The Los Angeles campus is located in the Hollywood Entertainment District, with its principal facility in the Vine Tower Building.
+The Los Angeles campus is located in the Hollywood Entertainment District with its principal facility in the Yucca Vine Tower at 6305 Yucca Street, Los Angeles, CA 90028.

-AMDA's Los Angeles campus features four main theatres for learning, skill development and performance including a black box theatre, two laboratory theatres, and an outdoor amphitheater.
-Other facilities include rehearsal space, film, TV and editing facilities, library, the AMDA Café, and the campus piazza.
+AMDA's Los Angeles has multiple facilities for administration, classes for students and multiple theatres and amenities such rehearsal space, film, TV and editing facilities, a library, the AMDA Café, and the campus piazza.